 Goodbye Pork Pie was a low-budget sensation, definitively proving Kiwis could make blockbusters too.
 Young Gerry (Kelly Johnson) steals a yellow Mini from a Kaitaia rental company.
 Heading south, he meets John (Tony Barry), who wants his wife back, and hitchhiker Shirl (Claire Oberman).
 Soon they're heading to Invercargill, with the police in pursuit.
 High on hair-raising driving and a childlike sense of joy, the Blondini gang are soon hailed as folk heroes, on screen and off.
-Remake Pork Pie is directed by Matt Murphy — son of Geoff, who drove the original film.
+Remake Pork Pie (2017) was directed by Matt Murphy — son of Geoff, who drove the original film.

 This notorious film looks at '70s bikie culture, focusing on Auckland's Hells Angels (the first Angels chapter outside of California).
 These not-so-easy riders — with sideburns and swastikas and fuelled by pies and beer — rev up the Triumphs, defend the creed, beat up students, cruise on the Interislander, provoke civic censure, and attend the Hastings Blossom Festival.
-After a funeral, Aotearoa's sons of anarchy head back on the highway...
-Bikies was banned by the NZBC, perhaps piqued by the public urination, chauvinism and PETA-unfriendly pig's head activity.
+After a funeral, Aotearoa's sons of anarchy head back on the highway.
+Bikies was banned by the NZBC — possibly due to the public urination, lane-crossing, chauvinism and pig's head activity.

 In the tradition of novelty songs, ‘Culture?’ was catchy to the point of contagion.
 Fuelled by carnival keyboards, it was The Knobz response to Prime Minister Rob Muldoon’s refusal to lift a 40% sales tax on recorded music (originally instituted by Labour in 1975), and Muldoon's typically blunt verdict on the cultural merits of pop music (“horrible”).
 The giddy, hyperactive video comes complete with Muldoon impersonator (Danny Faye), and casts the band as the song’s 'Beehive Boys'.
 In the backgrounder, Mike Alexander writes about his time as the band's manager.

-Richard O’Brien made his mark in the history of musicals — and cult movies — after creating the tale of a charismatic transvestite from Transylvania.
-The Rocky Horror Picture Show played on cinema screens for decades, and the stage show continues to win further seasons.
+Richard O’Brien made his mark in the history of musicals — and cult movies — after creating the tale of a sweet transvestite from Transylvania.
+The Rocky Horror Picture Show has played on cinema screens for decades.
+The stage show continues to win new fans.
 O’Brien has gone on to a wide range of projects, including movie Dark City and hosting New Zealand’s DNA Detectives and UK hit The Crystal Maze.